Our next program that starts Saturday, April 22, 2017 is FULL.

 - Resiliency and self care: weathering the ups and downs of mental illness

-This program is FREE for members (for information about membership please click HERE) but registration is required, and $40 total is requested to cover lunches and snacks for both weekends.
-Please complete the form below or call our office at 514-486-1448 for more information.
-Some programs have a waiting list; we will contact you to confirm your registration.
-Space is limited!
+This program is FREE for members (for information about membership please click HERE) but registration is required, and $40 total is requested to cover course materials ($20) and lunches for the day-long sessions ($20).

 * The Family Connections© program is designed to provide a foundation for better understanding of Borderline Personality Disorder (BPD) or emotion dysregulation (ED) and is especially aimed to help family members of someone with BPD or ED to obtain knowledge and develop practical skills which will help them cope, and protect their own well-being.